 Niyama Private Islands Maldives is located in the Dhaalu Atoll, a 30-minute seaplane flight from capital Malé.

 Fly direct into Malé International Airport on Hulhumalé island from London, Singapore, Dubai and Bangkok; call our Smith24 team to book your flights.
-Once you touch down in Malé, the hotel will greet you and transfer you to the Trans Maldivian Air terminal, where you can kick back in the private lounge before the 30-minute seaplane ride to Niyama (return shared seaplane transfers cost US$560 per person; transfers for Smiths aged 11 and under are half price).
+Once you touch down in Malé, the hotel will greet you and transfer you to the Trans Maldivian Air terminal, where you can kick back in the private lounge before the 30-minute seaplane ride to Niyama (return shared seaplane transfers cost US$684 per person, including tax and service; transfers for Smiths aged 2-11 are US$342; it's free for infants aged 1 and under).
 Flights only operate during daylight, so if you reach Malé after 3.30pm, you'll have to bunk there for the night.
 Alternatively, take a 20-minute domestic flight from Malé International Airport to Dhaalu Airport, followed by a 10-minute speedboat transfer to Niyama (round-trip transfers cost US$360 per adult, subject to 12 per cent GST, and US$180 for kids up to 11 years old.
 Full, non-refundable payment for seaplane and domestic transfers is required when booking; let Smith24 know your flight times at least three days prior to arrival to arrange transfers.

 Worth getting out of bed for

 Water babes will be in their element here.
 The Float centre is the go-to place for PADI dives (including tailor-made courses for juniors), deep-sea fishing jaunts and a slew of sports in and on the water, including parasailing, waterskiing, jetskiing, snorkelling, kayaking and windsurfing.
 Catamaran sailing, windsurfing and kitesurfing lessons are available, if you want to brush up on your skills or are keen to try something new.